Overview and Introduction

 Established in 1963, the Churchill Scholarship funds one year of graduate research and study in a STEM field at the University of Cambridge.
-15 Scholars are selected each year.
-Scholars typically complete a one-year Master’s degree before applying to US or UK doctoral programs, although the Churchill can be used to fund the first year of a two year Master’s program at Cambridge.
+16 Scholars are selected each year.
+Scholars typically complete a one-year Master’s degree before applying to US or UK doctoral programs, although the Churchill can be used to fund the first year of a two-year Master’s program at Cambridge.

 Applicants for the Churchill are strongly encouraged to consider applying for the Gates Cambridge Scholarship as well since it will also support a 1-year master's degree in a STEM field.

-- Between 19 and 26 years of age at the time of application.
+- Age: Between 19 and 26 years of age at the time of application.

-- Must hold a bachelor’s degree, but cannot have completed a doctorate, by time of enrollment at Cambridge.
+- Degree: Must hold a bachelor’s degree, but cannot have completed a doctorate, by the time of enrollment at Cambridge.

-- A minimum GPA of 3.7, although most successful applicants with will have a 3.9 or above and significant research accomplishments in their proposed field of study.
-(Profiles of the 2016-2017 Churchill Scholars)
+- Academics: Minimum GPA of 3.7.
+Most successful applicants have a 3.9 or above and significant research accomplishments in their proposed field of study.

 Please see the Churchill Scholarship website for detailed instructions regarding the online application.

 - Four academic letters of recommendation

 - Future Career Plans (200 words)